United Nations High Commissioner for Refugees: History

+After the second world war: Europe

+After the dissolution of the League of Nations and the creation of the United Nations, the international community faced an acute refugee crisis in the aftermath of World War II.
+To address this, the Allies established the United Nations Relief and Rehabilitation Administration (UNRRA) in 1944, tasked with supporting millions of displaced people across Europe.
+In 1946, this work was expanded through the creation of the International Refugee Organization (IRO), the first international agency to comprehensively address all aspects of refugees' lives.

 In the late 1940s, the IRO fell out of favour, but the UN agreed that a body was required to oversee global refugee issues.
-Despite many heated debates in the General Assembly, the United Nations High Commissioner for Refugees was founded as a subsidiary organ of the General Assembly by Resolution 319 (IV) of the United Nations General Assembly of December 1949.
-However, the organisation was only intended to operate for 3 years, from January 1951, due to the disagreement of many UN member states over the implications of a permanent body.
+After a series of extensive debates in the United Nations General Assembly, the Office of the United Nations High Commissioner for Refugees was established in December 1949 by Resolution 319 (IV) as a subsidiary organ of the Assembly.
+However, the organisation was only intended to operate for 3 years from January 1951, due to the disagreement of many UN member states over the implications of a permanent body.

-UNHCR's mandate was originally set out in its statute, annexed to resolution 428 (V) of the United Nations General Assembly of 1950.
+UNHCR's mandate was originally set out in its statute, annexed to resolution 428 (V) of the General Assembly of 1950.
+According to UNHCR, its mandate is to provide, on a non-political and humanitarian basis, international protection to refugees and to seek permanent solutions for them.
 This mandate has been subsequently broadened by numerous resolutions of the General Assembly and its Economic and Social Council (ECOSOC).
-According to UNHCR, its mandate is to provide, on a non-political and humanitarian basis, international protection to refugees and to seek permanent solutions for them.
+People who were already receiving assistance from other organs of the United Nations, such as UNKRA and UNRWA, were excluded from UNHCR’s mandate.

+In addition to establishing UNHCR, governments also adopted the 1951 Convention relating to the Status of Refugees, that defines who is a refugee and standards for the treatment for those fulfilling this definition.
+To this day, the Convention remains the foundation of international refugee law and established the legal framework and scope of UNHCR’s work, which initially focused on Europeans displaced by the war.